Jubatian/rrpge-spec/specs/grapfifo.rst

 Emulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The FIFO processing cycles are not necessary to be emulated.
+The FIFO processing cycles are not necessary to be emulated on the CPU bus.
 Their effect may be simulated by increasing the stall cycle count of store trigger hits from 4 to 5 cycles.
+The processing cycles must however be present on the Video bus.

+Time taken by the FIFO once started may not be emulated in a cycle exact manner.
+A line based emulation is sufficient.